connorrothschild/v1/_posts/2020-01-04-adding-a-chart-in-your-tooltip.md

 <hr>

 Thanks for reading!
-You can play around with the visualization and checkout the tooltip for yourself here:
+You can play around with the visualization and checkout the tooltip for yourself here (find the fullscreen version [here](https://connorrothschild.github.io/D3.js/map-overdoses/):

 <div>
 <svg width="960" height="600"></svg>